 Purported Uses and Benefits

 This claim is not supported by scientific evidence.

 Usnic acid has been used in moisturizing creams, toothpastes, mouthwashes, and deodorants because of its antibacterial properties.

-In one clinical study, an intravaginal formulation of usnic acid and zinc showed favorable results when used as an adjunct to radiosurgery in patients with human genital papillomavirus infection.
+In one small study, an intravaginal formulation of usnic acid and zinc showed favorable results when used along with radiosurgery for HPV infection.

 This claim is not backed by scientific studies.